 Climpson and Sons (Broadway Market)

-Given the coffee-mecca it's become, it's worth remembering that Climpson & Sons used to be but a humble street stall trading on the market; it now shifts its magic beans to places as far flung as Prague, Rome and Deptford.
-This is its flagship cafe: a buzzing, super friendly place regulars slope sleepily into morning after morning to get what they need to see them through.
-Their beans are what have made them what they are, so you really ought to try them.
-Why not even pick up a bag for a present for someone you think could do with a bit more pep in their step?
-Their outdoor pews are also prime real estate, but please be careful on Saturdays when this place can get obscenely busy.
-You'll have to clamber over man, woman and child to get your coffee - is it worth the hassle?
-Probably not.
+Climpson & Sons began as but a humble street stall trading on the market; they now shift their magic beans to places as far flung as Rome, Prague and Deptford.
+This is its flagship cafe: a buzzing, super friendly place that regulars slope sleepily into morning after morning to get what they need to see them through.
+Just like Jack and his giant plant, the hype all stems from the bean, so that’s what must be sampled here through a delicate, velvety latte or flat white.
+Their outdoor pews are prime real estate, but do be careful on Saturdays when you'll have to clamber over man, woman and child to get your coffee - is it worth the hassle?
+Probably.

 You might also be interested in...